chaorders1/mcp/mcp_ffmpeg/README.md

 ## Requirements

-- FFmpeg must be installed on the system
 - Python 3.10 or higher
 - macOS (currently supported platform)

+Note: On macOS, FFmpeg will be automatically installed using Homebrew if not already present.
+For other platforms, please install FFmpeg manually before using this package.

 ## Configuration